 The student conduct records of Loyola University Maryland students are cumulative.
-Student conduct records are maintained in the Office of Student Life for a maximum of three years after a student's anticipated graduation year.
-Records of students who are expelled from the University will be maintained permanently.
+Student conduct records are maintained through the Office of Student Conduct for a maximum of seven academic years after the date of the completion of the conduct process.
+Records of students who are expelled from the University and pending incidents will be maintained permanently.
 The records normally include: the original report(s) of the incident(s) or situation(s) alleged to be in violation of University regulations and all correspondence of the hearing officers or conduct bodies.
 In cases of suspension for a specified period of time, class registration and readmission are blocked until all sanctions are completed and acknowledged by the dean of students or their designee.